dotnet/docs/docs/standard/net-standard.md

 The .NET Standard enables the following key scenarios:

-- Defines uniform set of BCL APIs for all .NET platforms to implement, independent of workload.
+- Defines uniform set of BCL APIs for all .NET implementations to implement, independent of workload.
 - Enables developers to produce portable libraries that are usable across .NET implementations, using this same set of APIs.
 - Reduces and hopefully eliminates conditional compilation of shared source due to .NET APIs, only for OS APIs.

 The various .NET implementations target specific versions of .NET Standard.
 Each .NET implementation version advertises the highest .NET Standard version it supports, a statement that means it also supports previous versions.
 For example, the .NET Framework 4.6 implements .NET Standard 1.3, which means that it exposes all APIs defined in .NET Standard versions 1.0 through 1.3.
 Similarly, the .NET Framework 4.6.1 implements .NET Standard 1.5, while .NET Core 1.0 implements .NET Standard 1.6.

-## .NET platforms support
+## .NET implementation support

 The following table lists all versions of .NET Standard and the platforms supported:

 [!INCLUDE [net-standard-table](~/includes/net-standard-table.md)]

 To find the highest version of .NET Standard that you can target, do the following:
-1. Find the row that indicate the .NET platform you want to run on.
+1. Find the row that indicate the .NET implementation you want to run on.
 2. Find the column in that row that indicates your version starting from right to left.
 3. The column header indicates the .NET Standard version that your target supports (and any lower .NET Standard versions will also support it).
 4. Repeat this process for each platform you want to target.
 If you have more than one target platform, you should pick the smaller version among them.
 For example, if you want to run on .NET Framework 4.5 and .NET Core 1.0, the highest .NET Standard version you can use is .NET Standard 1.1.